-The universal function U has a code because its contraction $\langle U \rangle$ is Σ_1 -definable.
+The universal function U has a code because its contraction $\langle U \rangle$ is Σ_1 definable.
 Applications U(c,x) are in the Computability theory usually written as $\{c\}(x)$.
-Functional programming languages would use the notation c(x) or even cx.
+Functional programming languages would use the notation c(x) or cx.
 We will write $c \bullet x$ in order to make visible that the application operator is a binary function over \mathbb{N} .
 The operator associates to the left and we let $c \bullet x \bullet y$ to stand for $(c \bullet x) \bullet y$.
-We work in PA with total functions only and so we can introduce the universal function \bullet into PA as the Δ_2 -definable completion of the partial function.
-Any definition of a partial function f with an argument c passed in the body of f to the first argument of \bullet can be viewed as an intensional functional where the argument c is the code of a function rather than a function directly.
-Intensional functionals are thus Δ_2 -definable as completed partial functions.
-We are interested in a characterization of decidable constraints on arguments under which the intensional functionals can be computed.
-Decidable constraints will allow us to turn the Δ_2 -definition of \bullet into a Δ_1 -definition of its restriction \bullet_1 .
+We work in PA with total functions only and so one possibility would to introduce the universal function \bullet into PA as the Δ_2 -definable completion of the partial function.
+Any definition of a partial function f with an argument c passed in the body of f to the first argument of \bullet can be viewed as an intensional functional where the argument c is the code of a function rather than the function directly.
+Intensional functionals would thus be Δ_2 -definable as completed partial functions.
+We are interested in a characterization of decidable (actually primitive recursive) constraints on arguments under which the intensional functionals can be computed.
+Decidable constraints will allow us to use instead of the Δ_2 -definable • a Δ_1 -definition of its restriction to properly typed arguments.
 One of the possibilities for the constraints on arguments is to use a syntactic scheme of stratification of arguments in order to prevent the self-application $c \cdot c$ of which we cannot decide in general whether its computation terminates or not.
-1.7.2 Hereditarily recursive operations.
+1.9.2 Hereditarily recursive operations.
 The simplest stratification of arguments of functionals is by function types $s \mapsto t$ which are called in logic finite types.
-The ground type is N and when the types s and t have been defined then we can define the type $s \mapsto t$ by explicit definition: $$c: s \mapsto t \leftrightarrow \forall x (x: s \to \exists y (c \bullet x \simeq y \land y: t))$$ .
+The ground type is N and when the types s and t have been defined then we can define the type $s \mapsto t$ by explicit definition: $$c: s \mapsto t \leftrightarrow \forall x (x : s \to \exists y (c \bullet x \simeq y \land y : t))$$ .